 Recover Your Account Information

 Please upgrade to a newer browser.

-Lede: Today’s cars are basically computers on wheels, and are becoming more and more connected to the internet.
+Lede: As you drive to your Thanksgiving destination, think about this: Today’s cars are basically computers on wheels, and are becoming more and more connected to the internet.
 So what if a particular brand got hacked?

 Randy Atkins: Hacking isn’t just about stealing information, but can have real effects in the physical world.
 Skanda Vivek, a Georgia Tech postdoc, modeled what would happen if a hacker found a way to disable just one brand of cars in Manhattan.